Pattern formation and exotic order in driven-dissipative Bose-Hubbard systems

-The steady-state density distribution $n_\mathbf{k}$ is plotted in Fig. \ref{fig:fig3}c, where we see that, in contrast to the previous cases where condensation occurs only on two $\pm\mathbf{k}$-modes, here all the modes on the Bose surface are occupied.
-Such a steady state is an unconventional BEC, where the bosons condense in a closed ring, instead of discrete points.
-In turn, the real-space density distribution $n_\mathbf{i}$ is completely uniform, as shown in Fig. \ref{fig:fig2}f.
-We have been able to derive this solution analytically, and check that it is robust against perturbations, see \cite{SupMat} for details.
-In equilibrium physics, bosons usually prefer to condense into discrete points in order to avoid exchange energy.
-Only under very specific conditions such as systems with a moatlike band structure with infinitely degenerate minima forming a closed curve, it is possible that the interplay between the degeneracy and quantum correlations leads to a Bose-liquid state of the type we discuss here \cite{Sedrakyan2015,Jiang2019}.
-In our non-equilibrium case, such unconventional states have a completely different origin: a momentum selection mechanism induced by the interplay between non-equilibrium conditions, nonlinear mode couplings, and lattice effects.
+The steady-state density distribution $n_\mathbf{k}$ is plotted in Fig. \ref{fig:fig3}e, where we see that, in contrast to the previous generic Bose surface where condensation occurs only on two $\pm\mathbf{k}$-modes, here all the modes on the Bose surface are occupied.
+Such a steady state is an unconventional BEC, with bosons condensed on a closed ring, instead of discrete points.
+In turn, the real-space density distribution $n_\mathbf{i}$ is completely uniform \cite{SupMat}, while the phase distribution $\phi_\mathbf{i}=\arg\{\bar{\psi}_\mathbf{i}\}$ follows the rule that each lattice site must have two pairs of neighbors differing by a $\pi$ phase, which creates nontrivial phase portraits (Fig. \ref{fig:fig2}f).
+We have been able to derive this solution analytically, even proving that it is robust against arbitrary perturbations \cite{SupMat}.
+In equilibrium physics, bosons usually prefer to condense into discrete points to avoid exchange energy.
+Only under very specific conditions (e.g., moat-like band structures with infinitely-degenerate minima forming a closed curve), it is conjectured that the interplay between the degeneracy and quantum correlations leads to a Bose-liquid state of the type we have found here \cite{Sedrakyan2015,Jiang2019}.
+In our non-equilibrium case, such unconventional superfluid states have a completely different origin: a momentum selection mechanism induced by the interplay between non-equilibrium conditions, nonlinear mode couplings, and lattice effects.
 Energy minimization is no longer criterion here since the steady state in our model is not related to any ground state.

+{\clb Given the qualitative difference between the steady states for generic and nested Bose surfaces, one may wonder how they are connected as $\nu$ approaches zero.
+In the parameter regime that we study, $g<\gamma\ll J$, the interaction-induced shift of $\nu$ can be neglected, and thus the physics is dominated by its bare value.
+As a consequence, the transition between these two steady states occurs suddenly at $\nu=0$ within the mean-field approximation.
+For different parameter regimes (e.g., the strongly interacting case $g\sim J$), the shift in $\nu$ and corrections to the mean-field theory must become relevant, leading to a more complicated transition.
+Possible scenarios include that in which the discontinuous transition is turned into a crossover with coexistence of both states, or that in which the original transition point at $\nu=0$ is extended into a stable intermediate phase where the $\pm\mathbf{k}$ peaks of the stripped pattern continuously broaden as $\nu$ is reduced towards 0.}

 {\it Relaxation spectrum}.---It is interesting to understand the way in which perturbations relax towards the steady-state condensate.
 To this aim, and as shown in detail in \cite{SupMat}, we transform Eq. (\ref{eq:GP}) to momentum space, and linearize it with respect to fluctuations around a generic Bose surface where bosons have condensed into a pair of modes with opposite momenta $\pm\mathbf{k}_0$.
 Specifically, we expand the amplitudes as